Al Rayyan (city): Old Al Rayyan

 The Municipal Headquarters is based out of the Old Al Rayyan district, as is the Al Rayyan Security Department and the Al Rayyan Pediatric Emergency Center.
 On 4 October, 1982, the Al Rayyan Public Library was officially inaugurated in Old Al Rayyan by the Minister of Education, Mohammed bin Hamad bin Abdullah Al Thani.

 New Al Rayyan

 In the New Al Rayyan district, the Qatar Equestrian Federation (QEF) maintains its stables and outdoor arena.
 Founded in 1975 and boasting a spectator capacity of 1,500, the QEF arena is considered to be the country's main horse racing venue.
 The New Al Rayyan Park was opened in 2004 in a residential zone on Al Atouriya Street.
-Covering an area of 8,827 m², facilities in the park include a children's play area and a cafeteria while plants featured include date palms and plants from the genera melia and jatropha.
+Covering an area of 8,827 m2, facilities in the park include a children's play area and a cafeteria while plants featured include date palms and plants from the genera melia and jatropha.

 Sports

 Education City Stadium, a 2022 FIFA World Cup venue, has been built in the city.
 It has a seating capacity of 40,000 spectators and has built in solar panels on its roof.
 It hosted 8 games of the 2022 FIFA World Cup and was opened on 15 June 2020.

+Ahmad bin Ali Stadium and Khalifa International Stadium were rebuilt in the city to host matches for the 2022 FIFA World Cup.
+Their capacity during the tournament were 45,032 and 45,857 spectators.
+Ahmad bin Ali Stadium hosted 7 games of the 2022 FIFA World Cup and Khalifa International Stadium hosted 8 games.

+In the city there is also Jassim bin Hamad Stadium with the 15,000 capacity.
+All four stadiums were used for the 2023 AFC Asian Cup.

+The city will host matches for the 2027 FIBA Basketball World Cup.